kodemartin/elk-greek-seismicity/README.md

 with the installation of logstash (see [here][logstash-filter-plugins]).

-The raw data in `data/gein-noa-catalog.txt` resemble a csv, but since they were scraped the do not conform to a layout of values separated by a single delimiter.
+The raw data in `data/gein-noa-catalog.txt` resemble a csv, but since they were scraped, they do not conform to a layout of values separated by a single delimiter.
 If that was the case we could use the `csv` plugin.

-Instead we use the `dissect` plugin, that is best suited for processing rows of the same structure, where tokens are separated by various delimiters including padding.
-An more expensive alternative (in terms of performance) is `grok` that uses regular expressions to extract the desired tokens.
+Instead, we use the `dissect` plugin, that is best suited for processing rows of the same structure, where tokens are separated by various delimiters including padding.
+A more expensive alternative, in terms of performance, is `grok` that uses regular expressions to extract the desired tokens.

     filter {